pwmckenna/pwmckenna.github.io/_posts/2012-8-6-making-of-one-hash.md

 To listen using OneHash, just append the torrent information after #
 http://onehash.com#http://featuredcontent.utorrent.com/torrents/DJShadow-BitTorrent-b.torrent

-You can of course watch the same torrent content using these links:
+You can of course enjoy the same torrent content using just the info hash:
 http://onehash.com#DFD0A2D3D2AD601388900A344507BA368D56ACE2

+There are still some kinks to be worked out, as we're still fine tuning Torque's streaming capabilities, and HTML5 video/audio support remains even in flux, but its easy to see the potential here.